A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

-In the rest of our performance evaluations, we fix the stimulation duration to $T=0.4$ seconds, i.e., signal length, as it yields the maximum ITR in both of the datasets.
-In addition, the ITR is an invertible function of the multi-class classification accuracy at a fixed stimulation duration; hence, to save space, we continue below with reporting only the accuracy since it is a direct performance measure with a more intuitive interpretation.
+In the rest of our performance evaluations, we fix the stimulation duration to $T=0.4$ seconds as it yields the maximum ITR in both of the datasets.
+Also, we continue with reporting only the accuracy since it is a direct performance measure with a more intuitive interpretation and the ITR is an invertible function of the accuracy.

-As reported in \autoref{table:sub_eff}, for both of the datasets, using $N_s=3$ sub-bands with $C=9$ channels improves the accuracy by about $2-2.5\%$ (which is significant when the standard error is inspected since $N_s=1$ and $N_s=3$ are separated by $1$ unit of standard error, and also note that the chance level is $1/M=1/40=2.5 \%$) compared to using $N_s=1$ sub-band only.
+As reported in \autoref{table:sub_eff}, for both of the datasets, using $N_s=3$ sub-bands with $C=9$ channels improves the accuracy by about $2-2.5\%$ compared to using $N_s=1$ sub-band only.
 Whereas using $2$ more sub-bands with $N_s=5$ neither improves the accuracy nor does it degrade.
-This indicates that the first three harmonics should indeed be taken into account differently by an appropriate combination or normalization as we do in the first layer of the proposed DNN.
-In contrast, harmonics beyond the third degree can be grouped and processed together.
+This indicates that the first three harmonics should be taken into account differently by an appropriate combination as we do in the first layer of the proposed DNN, and harmonics beyond the third degree can be grouped and processed together.
+Therefore, we continue with using $N_s=3$ sub-bands in the following.